KMan9454/licentia/README.md

 > DON'T MINIMIZE THE GAME!
 Wait till everything is downloaded and popups stop appearing.

 > [!TIP]
-> If you're not sure that everything downloaded properly _(i.e. you accedentally closed the game while AE content was downloading)_ - do this:
+> If you're not sure that everything downloaded properly _(i.e. you accedentally closed the game while AE content was downloading)_ &mdash; do this:
 >- Close the game and launch Skyrim from Steam again
 >- Click `Creations`
 >- Click `[O] Options` (at the bottom)
 >- Click `Download all owned Creation Club Creations`
 ### 2. Creating directories and setting AV exceptions

-1. **Create a directory for Wabbajack.** Create a directory on the root of one of your Solid State drives (such as `D:\Wabbajack`) where you'd like to install _Wabbajack_ later on.
+1. **Create a directory for Wabbajack.** Create a directory at the root of one of your Solid State drives (such as `D:\Wabbajack`) where you'd like to install _Wabbajack_ later on.
-2. **Create a directory for Licentia NEXT.** Now, do the same for Licentia - i.e. `D:\Licentia NEXT`.
+2. **Create a directory for Licentia NEXT.** Now, do the same for Licentia &mdash; i.e. `D:\Licentia NEXT`.

 3. **Make AV exceptions.**
 > [!WARNING]